310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Nazuna %}
-Hrmm… We’re gonna be in school, so we shouldn’t be walking around in our own clothes.
+Hmm… We’re gonna be in school, so we shouldn’t be walking around in our own clothes.

 But I wanna ask, Chiaki-chin… Is there a smaller size than the one I’m wearing right now?
 My pants are too long.